kvignesh311/LumelBackendAssessment/README.md

 ## Database Setup

-1. Create a database in SQL Server and configure the connection string in appsettings.json:
+1. Create a database in SQL Server.
+2. Update the connection string in `appsettings.json`.
-2. Execute the LumelAnalyticsDbSchema.sql file
+3. Execute the `LumelAnalyticsDbSchema.sql` script.
-3. Scaffold the database in the code
+4. Scaffold the database using Entity Framework Core to update the entities.